CJKooch/cs121-lab03/README.md

 ### Code Quality Requirements
 - Code must compile without warnings using openjdk11
-- Code must run without errors or warnings on safe-path and boundary test cases
+- Code must run without errors or warnings on safe-path and edge test cases
 - More to come as we learn about input validation and exception handling
 ## Activity 1 - AccountGenerator (pp3.1)
 ### Problem Description